Canal Holiday Useful Information

 All you will need is spending money.
-Our holiday prices include bedding, fuel, gas, VAT and car parking (at your risk, preferably no more than two cars).
+Our holiday prices include bedding, fuel, gas, VAT and car parking.
 The options for pets and towels are extra.
 Please note that we provide towels free of charge for overseas visitors.

 Operating the boat and the locks